Online Resources for the Chamorro Language

 This is definitely a timesaver for any Chamoru language learner.
 You enter a word into the tool, and it tries to identify the root word and all the transformations applied to it.
 This is a great tool for when you come across words that you don’t recognize or find in the dictionary, because it’s likely a transformed version of a root word.
 However, not all transformations are captured in this tool, so it won’t always be able to help you.
 And some learners have expressed that they find the output confusing to interpret.

-Chamorro Books & Stories
+Chamorro Stories & Books

 KPV Collection

-University of Hawaii at Manoa has an open-access collection of materials through their Pacific Area Language Materials collection, which includes about 40-50 children’s books and textbooks written in Chamorro.
-If you physically visit the library, you can also request a guest account to view and scan any of the physical items in their library.
+University of Hawaii at Mānoa has an open-access collection of materials through their Pacific Area Language Materials (PALM) collection, which includes about 50 children’s books written in Chamorro available for download.
+If you physically visit the library, you can also request a guest account to view and scan the physical items in their Pacific Languages Collection (located on the 5th floor of the Hamilton Library).

 University of Guam Digital Archives and Exhibitions